 We DO NOT normally sell or place puppies into show or breeding homes.

 Any potential show dogs remain here for our program as that is why we breed in the first place....Thank you

 and please read "Puppy Buyer Etiquette" for a view from the breeders side....

 I am always very honest with prospective adopting families about why I am placing the particular dog.

-Although it is always hard to say goodbye, we know that by placing them in carefully selected homes we are assured that they will get the wonderful life they deserve and will no longer have to compete with 10-15 other dogs for attention.
+Although it is always hard to say goodbye, we know that by placing them in carefully selected homes we are assured that they will get the wonderful life they deserve and will not have to compete with 10-15 other dogs for attention.